Home BlogMindfulness My Joyful Movement Practice

 Equipment for my joyful movement practice

-I recently purchased a beautiful cork mat from Valka Yoga, which is made from sustainable cork and recycled rubber.
+I recently purchased a beautiful cork mat from Valka Yoga, made from sustainable cork and recycled rubber.
 I chose the mat with the charka design.
-It is so attractive I keep it unrolled on the floor a lot of the time.
+It is so attractive that I usually keep it unrolled on the floor.

-Keeping it out during the day also means that it is there as a reminder to take short yoga breaks throughout the day.
+Keeping it out during the day also means that it is a reminder to take short yoga breaks throughout the day.

-Since purchasing the mat, Valka Yoga has provided me with a strap, block and wheel, which are great additions to any yoga practice.
-Although, to start a mat will do.
+Since purchasing the mat, Valka Yoga has provided me with a strap, block and wheel.
+These are great additions to any yoga practice.
+However, to start a mat will do.

 Receive 10% off any Valka Yoga product by clicking the ‘Shop Now’ button and using the unique code: JOYFULMOVEMENT at checkout.
 I am an affiliate of Valka Yoga, which means every purchase you make supports me in sharing content with you.